A case study from Staffs and Warks, March 2014: conflicting morphology and vocalisations

 Two points are worth noting initially.
 Firstly, the recorded calls are not isolated, hesitant, 'plastic' calls, as can be heard from young juveniles when first practising their calls (see discussion here).
 They are fully-crystallized calls, delivered confidently and persistently.
-Secondly, unlike song (which is to a large extent 'learned' or 'copied'), call in oscine passerines is based upon a genetic template.
-While this would not preclude a Siberian Chiffchaff from uttering the occasional Common Chiffchaff call (whether by design or accident) it would imply a profound disruption of normal call development for an individual (yet alone a series of individuals) to abandon the innate call completely and supplant it with a call 'copied' from another taxon.
+Secondly, unlike song (which is deemed to be primarily 'learned' or 'copied'), call in oscine passerines is deemed to be innate, though it still needs to be perfected by practice in its earliest stages.
+While this would not preclude a Siberian Chiffchaff from uttering the occasional Common Chiffchaff call (whether by design or accident) it would imply a profound disruption of normal call development for an individual (yet alone a series of individuals) to abandon a genetically programmed call completely and supplant it with a call 'copied' from another taxon.

 However, if it were to be assumed for the moment that these calls have been 'copied' from Common Chiffchaffs, then how and where has this come about?
 In order to encounter and be influenced by a chorus of Common Chiffchaff calls on and around the breeding grounds (Option 1), it would imply that such individuals have originated from the region of sympatry between Common Chiffchaff (abietinus) and Siberian Chiffchaff in the Urals region (where hybridization has been confirmed e.g. Shipilina et al 2017) .
 Further east, Siberian Chiffchaffs will not encounter abietinus and there will be no cultural or competitive recognition.
 It is worth noting that it is only in the region of sympatry that Siberian and Common Chiffchaffs react to each other's songs (e.g. Marova et al 2013).
 Further east tristis does not respond at all to abietinus song.
 Thus, it seems that only in the region of sympatry are there 'vocal interactions' between the two taxa (see also 'mixed singers' described below).